rswinkle/rswinkle.github.io/projects/mips_book.md

 =========================

-"MIPS Assembly Programming" is a free book teaching MIPS assembly targeted primarily at college students taking a classes that use MIPS and commonly use SPIM, QtSpim, or MARS simulators.
+"MIPS Assembly Programming" is a free book teaching MIPS assembly targeted primarily at college students taking classes that use MIPS and commonly use SPIM, QtSpim, or MARS simulators.
 It covers all the basics: data declaration, syscalls, branching, looping, the calling convention and recursive functions, even floating point numbers.
 It should make the programming portion of the class much easier.
 Lastly, it might also